 - Spooky decorations and the lure of candy can be very enticing.
-However, remind your children to never enter a stranger’s home while out trick-or-treating.
+However, remind your children never to enter a stranger’s home while out trick-or-treating.

 - Children under the age of 12 should never be turned loose to go door-to-door without adult supervision.
-It’s always best to go out in groups and stay in the neighborhoods you are most familiar with, using the sidewalk and remaining on well lit streets as you navigate the neighborhood.
+It’s always best to go out in groups and stay in the neighborhoods you are most familiar with, using the sidewalk and remaining on well-lit streets as you navigate the neighborhood.

 - Beware of dogs you don’t know and advise kids not to pet dogs you meet along the trick-or-treat route.
 Dogs can be nervous around little kids, especially ones dressed like ghouls and goblins.

-- It’s always good to prepare for the worst case scenario.
+- It’s always good to prepare for the worst-case scenario.
 Should your child be grabbed, instruct him to kick, bite and scream for help.
 Teach them to say things like, “You’re not my parents…I don’t know you!”
 In most cases, the ruckus will cause the perpetrator to flee the scene.

 - If parents are still concerned about safety, they can also consider hosting a well-supervised Halloween party instead of trick-or-treating.

 - You should decorate your kids’ costumes and candy bags with reflective tape to make them more visible on the dark streets.

 - Make sure your children’s costumes properly fit so they can maneuver easily to prevent trips and falls.